Onsite Track Overview

-- Concentration in communications
+- Careers in dietetics

 Onsite Track Program Format

 The dietetic internship incorporates three graduate courses totaling 1,280 hours of supervised experience in a variety of settings with two graduate coursework classes.
-Activities to achieve competencies for the concentration area, Communications, are integrated into all five courses.
+Activities to achieve competencies for the concentration area, communications, are integrated into all five courses.